PesolorGuy/Python/README.md

-yo im PesolorGuy / heisenbergtheburger on discord and i'm a developer if you wanna work with me ill be happy ( free :l )
+hello i'm PesolorGuy / heisenbergtheburger on discord and i'm a developer if you wanna work with me ill be happy ( free :) )